 What Is a Set-Off Clause?

 A set-off clause (also spelled "setoff" or referred to as an "offset clause") grants one or both parties the contractual right to deduct amounts owed to them from amounts they owe to the counterparty.
-Rather than requiring each party to pay its obligations separately and then pursue collection for debts owed in return, set-off allows a net settlement - Party A reduces its payment to Party B by the amount Party B owes (or is alleged to owe) to Party A.
+Rather than requiring each party to pay its obligations separately and then pursue collection for debts owed in return, set-off allows a net settlement: Party A reduces its payment to Party B by the amount Party B owes (or is alleged to owe) to Party A. In practice, the exercising party pays the reduced amount, delivers a notice explaining the deduction, and the burden shifts to the counterparty to challenge the shortfall.

 Set-off exists in two fundamental forms.
-Contractual set-off arises from an express provision in the agreement and can be broader than what law would otherwise permit.
-Equitable (or legal) set-off is a common-law right that exists independent of contract, but is subject to strict requirements - typically that the cross-claims must be liquidated, due, and closely connected.
+Contractual set-off arises from an express provision in the agreement and can be broader than what law would otherwise permit, extending to unliquidated claims, disputed amounts, and obligations arising under entirely separate contracts.
+Equitable (or legal) set-off is a common-law right that exists independent of contract, but is subject to strict requirements: typically that the cross-claims must be liquidated, due, and between the same parties acting in the same capacity.
 A well-drafted contractual set-off clause expands on these baseline rights, defining exactly when, how, and against what obligations a party may exercise deduction.
+The legal basis for contractual set-off rests on freedom of contract; courts in most jurisdictions will enforce an express set-off right even where equitable set-off would not be available, provided the clause does not offend public policy or applicable statutory protections (such as construction payment legislation in the UK or prompt-payment statutes in government contracting).

 The practical significance of set-off is enormous.
-It affects cash flow, leverage in disputes, and critically a party's position in the counterparty's insolvency.
+It affects cash flow timing, leverage in disputes, and, most critically, a party's position in the counterparty's insolvency.
 In bankruptcy, the right of set-off can mean the difference between recovering pennies on the dollar as an unsecured creditor and achieving a dollar-for-dollar offset against amounts owed.
+According to a 2023 analysis of Chapter 11 cases, unsecured creditors recovered an average of 10 to 15 cents per dollar, while creditors with enforceable set-off rights often recovered at or near par on the offset portion.
+For this reason, sophisticated parties treat set-off clauses not merely as payment mechanics but as a form of credit protection.

 Why It Matters